naomyduarteg/Portfolio/CRUD_python_mongo/README.md

 You should see the message "Connected to the MongoDB database!" if everything is working.
 Copy and go to the address that appears on the terminal when the API runs correctly: http://127.0.0.1:8000.
 At the docs page, http://127.0.0.1:8000/docs, you can test the API.
 It is also possible to verify the collections and documents on MongoDB Compass by connecting using the ATLAS_URI address at the .env directory.
-This is whar you should see at your MongoDB Compass Collections:
+This is what you should see at your MongoDB Compass Collections once you create users, addresses and items:
 ![image](https://user-images.githubusercontent.com/73078250/193099896-1ca937e9-41eb-4746-8914-d0d8e87bd38c.png)